-In order to facilitate development within the Centralized Living Area, it may be necessary to amend the Land Use Bylaw by creating new land use districts that can accommodate the proposed forms of development.
+In order to facilitate Development within the Centralized Living Area, will require the amendment of it may be necessary to amend the Land Use Bylaw by creating new land use districts supporting the density of the Estate Residential and building forms contemplated in Village related development areas. that can accommodate the proposed forms of development.
 The new land use districts will be created by the Greenview.